-The next major legal event for Parish registers was Lord Hardwicke's Marriage Act of 1754 which ordered that all marriages should take place in the local Anglican church, except for special provision in the case of Quakers and Jews (though, even there, accurate records had to be kept).
-The year dates of weddings had to follow the secular calendar and not the ecclesiastical one.
+The next major legal event for Parish registers was Lord Hardwicke's Marriage Act of 1754 which ordered, among many other things, that the year dates of weddings had to follow the secular calendar and not the ecclesiastical one.
 The home parish of the bride and groom was assumed to be that where the marriage took place, unless explicitly stated otherwise.
-Finally, after 1812, baptisms, burials and marriages were to be recorded in separate volumes on standardised preprinted forms.
+Finally, after 1812, baptisms, burials and marriages were to be recorded in separate volumes on standardised pre-printed forms.

 For the next 83 years after 1754 the Hardwicke rules were followed, but on 1st July 1837 central recording for births, deaths and marriages was introduced by the government (even though the entries, in the first instance, would almost always be made by the parish priest).
-For many years thereafter the archived parish registers were retained in the local churches but by the middle of the 20th century there was a concerted effort to have the older registers moved to the appropriate County Record Offices for safe keeping.
+For many years thereafter the archived parish registers were retained in the local churches but the enactment of the Parochial Registers and Records Measure, in 1987, means that most UK church registers have now been moved to their respective County Record Offices.

-In recent times there have been some attempts to make the contents of the bishops' transcripts or even transcripts of the parish registers themselves, available online.
+In recent times there have been some attempts to make the contents of the Bishops' Transcripts or even transcripts of the parish registers themselves, available online.
 These transcripts are of variable quality, often with many gaps and omissions in the original material, and the transcription having often been made by volunteers with little or no local knowledge of the parish concerned.
 It is very rare to find, for any parish, a set of transcripts going all the way back to Thomas Cromwell's 1538 decree.